EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

 ..  _correction_factors:
 Correction factors determination
 ~~~~~~~~~~~~~~~~~~~~
-In real single-molecule FRET experiments, the intensity of the acceptor is biased from various sources.
-It needs to be corrected for direct excitation :math:`\alpha_{XY}` of the acceptor dye during green excitation, and spectral crosstalk :math:`\beta_{XY}` from the donor molecule into the acceptor channel.
+In realworld single-molecule FRET experiments, the intensity of the acceptor is biased from various sources.
+It needs to be corrected for direct excitation :math:`\alpha_{XY;DL}` of the acceptor dye *Y* during donor excitation *X*, and spectral crosstalk :math:`\beta_{XY;DL}` from the donor molecule *X* into the acceptor channel *Y*.
 Further more, we need to correct for the differences in detection sensitivity :math:`\gamma_{XY}` between the two fluorophores.
-We are aware that the nomenclature by *Deep-LASI* at this stage, is not in line with the nomenclature recently introduced by a multi-laboratory benchmark study published by `Hellekamp et al., Nat.
+We are aware that the nomenclature by *Deep-LASI* at this stage, is not in line yet with the nomenclature recently introduced by a multi-laboratory benchmark study published by `Hellekamp et al., Nat.
 Meth (2018) <https://www.nature.com/articles/s41592-018-0085-0>`_.
-It will be adopted on the various GUIs of *Deep-LASI* for the next release. *Deep-LASI* denotes the correction factors as
+It will be adopted on the various GUIs of *Deep-LASI* and through-out the software during the next release. *Deep-LASI* denotes the correction factors currently as

 ..  list-table:: Correction factors
    :widths: 50, 50, 200